JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 # Okta Factor Challenge Slackbot

-WORK IN PROGRESS

 ## Overview
-This Slackbot and workflows are a proof of concept.
+This workflow is a proof of concept.

 Being able to verify a users identity is a frequent and critical part of the modern IT process.
 There are plenty of cases where one may want to validate a user's identity before providing sensitive information or making changes on their behalf.
 This Slackbot and workflows provide a means by which to verify a user's identity with Okta directly within Slack itself.